jazztbone2b/lswebhomework3/README.md

 ```

-My name is:
+My name is Collin Banks.

-I like to:
+I like to play trombone, record music, teach, and code!
+Oh yeah, and play Zelda: Breath of the Wild ;)

-I'm learning:
+I'm learning how to code with Lambda School, Codeacedemy and FreeCodeCamp.

 ```